 To help nursing students achieve their goals, our accelerated three-year BSN degree program requires no prerequisite courses and has no waiting lists.

-With the option to take courses year-round, you can earn your degree faster than students attending traditional four-year schools.
+And by taking courses year-round, you can earn your degree faster than students attending traditional four-year schools.

 Our Chicago campus is conveniently located just east of the I-90/94 freeway at the southwest corner of Western and Addison avenues, just west of the Roscoe Village neighborhood.
 The area surrounding the campus features numerous shops, restaurants and apartment buildings within a short driving distance.